 Since 2005, I’ve specialized in ghostwriting business books for business leaders.

-- I was part of a theatrical improvisation group where I learned to be a spontaneous collaborator.
+- I’ve benefited from being part of a theatrical improvisation group.
 “Improv” teaches you to think on your feet.

-- For five years, I moderated a weekly Socratic philosophy group.
+- Over a period of five years I moderated a weekly Socratic philosophy group.
 This was enormous fun, and boosted my critical-thinking skills.
 I learned to listen and ask more insightful follow-up questions.
 And that’s relevant because interviewing is an integral part of the ghostwriter’s job.
 I believe that asking the right questions— and listening to the responses— just might be the secret of life.

 If you’d like to know more about me, just ask.